malikmaky/pe-keyword-search-tool/README.md

 ## Conclusion :
 This project demonstrates a practical application of C++ in the field of cybersecurity, specifically in the analysis of PE files.
 It provides a foundation for further enhancements, such as recursive directory scanning, multi-threaded search, and advanced keyword matching techniques.

+## Credits

+This project is maintained by @malikmaky.

+For any inquiries or feedback, please contact malikmhmd@hotmail.com